 Inst. for the Study of International Development news

 Code Blue: Ending Impunity for Acts of Sexual Violence by UN Peacekeeping Personnel.
-Report of the expert workshop co-hosted by the AIDS-Free World and the Institute for the Study of International Development, McGill University.
-This report represents a selected summary of the key discussions and advice from the expert workshop, held in October 2014, as presented by AIDS--‐Free World.
-As the workshop was convened under Chatham House rules, no attribution is provided, except for the views of AIDS--‐Free World, as appropriate in certain instances.
+Report of the expert workshop co-hosted by the AIDS-Free World and the Institute for the Study of International Development, Program in Global Governance, of McGill University.

 The Institute for the Study of International Development is pleased to release two policy papers concering aboriginal peoples in an international perspective.
 The first, by Katie Saulnier, is entitled "Aboriginal Self-Determination: A Comparative Study of New Zealand, Australia and the United States".
 The second, by Ben Geboe, is entitled "An Overview of Community Development Initiatitves Engaging Indigenous People in Australia, New Zealand and the United States of America".
 Both of these policy papers, produced by